AnabelaLealCosta19/cosmic-match/README.md

     - Upon clicking any card, the card gets flipped with a 3D effect and the user can see the card front.
 Additional styling of the border of the card is applied to emphasize which card has been selected.
 Both effects make the memory game more entertaining, which ensures that the user stays engaged with the game.
     - Once the second card is selected, JavaScript code is executed to check if the cards match or not.
 Please note, that the cards have time to fully flip before any subsequent code is executed.
         - Cards match: The highlighted border is removed and the cards stay with their front up.
 The user can now try to match another pair.
         - Cards don't match: The highlighted border is removed and the cards are flipped back.
-The user can now try to match another pair.
+The user can try to match another pair.
     - While the code for matched/not matched cards is executed, no other cards can be clicked to protect the memory game's logic.
     - Please also note, that a function has been added to prevent cards to be matched with themselves.
 Should the user click twice on the same card, nothing happens.
 This forces the user to click on a different card instead.

 - **Congratulations modal**
     - If the player finds all matching pairs, the congratulations modal opens.
     - The modal congratulates the user for his success and encourages him to play another round.
-It also gives the option to change the difficulty level before starting the new game.
+It also gives the option to change the difficulty level before starting a new game.
     - The modal only closes when clicking on "Play again" to ensure that its functionality is executed.
     - Functionality executed upon pressing "Play again":
         * Depending on difficulty selected: adapt time limit, display difficulty and select cards used